redhat-cop/namespace-configuration-operator/docs/MAKEFILE_VERSION_INJECTION.md

 # Building with version info: VERSION=v1.0.0, COMMIT=abc1234, BUILD_DATE=2025-12-10T10:30:00Z
 ```

+**Note:** This command is for local development builds only.
+For production builds, use your CI/CD pipeline which should call the Makefile targets.

 ### Override Version Information

-You can override version information via environment variables:
+You can override version information via environment variables (for local builds only):

 ```bash
 # Override VERSION only